xihan-qin/GEE_Sparse/README.md

 Can downgrade the tensorflow to 2.10.*

-Or, can try find solutions from these links: https://discuss.tensorflow.org/t/cant-find-libdevice-directory-cuda-dir-nvvm-libdevice/11896<br />
+Or, can try find solutions from these links: <br />
+https://discuss.tensorflow.org/t/cant-find-libdevice-directory-cuda-dir-nvvm-libdevice/11896<br />
 https://github.com/tensorflow/tensorflow/issues/58681<br />
 https://github.com/aws/sagemaker-distribution/issues/15<br />